JWardee/wp-mail-catcher/readme.md

 1. Pull the repo and run `composer install`
 2. cd into `build/grunt` and run `npm install`
 3. While inside of `build/grunt` run `grunt` this will watch your scss and js and compile any changes
-4. Ensure your code conforms to [PSR-2 standards](http://www.php-fig.org/psr/psr-2/)
+4. Make sure your code conforms to [PSR-2 standards](http://www.php-fig.org/psr/psr-2/)
 5. Ensure your changes pass all the unit tests
 6. Submit your pull request!